Answered By: Bobray Bordelon Last Updated: Jul 08, 2020 Views: 64

 University of Delaware's Disaster Research Center website

 Also see SHELDUS.
 County-level hazard loss data set for the U.S. for 18 different natural hazard events types such thunderstorms, hurricanes, floods, wildfires, and tornadoes.
 For each event the database includes the beginning date, location (county and state), property losses, crop losses, injuries, and fatalities that affected each county.
-Does not include Puerto Rico, Guam, or other U.S. territories.
 Access requires a Princeton email account.
 Subscriptions only provide access to aggregated data.
 Aggregation is currently not available for named events, PDDs, and GLIDEs.

 Also see the international environmental data section of the Environment Guide for additional sources.